 print(key, value)

-When I run it I see the following error:
+When you run it you see the following error:

 $ python dict_example.py